VultureProject/vulture-doc/vultureOS/docs/applications/logs_forwarder.md

 ## `Redis` parameters
-This is a specific section to describe specific Redis Log Forwarder configuration options.
+This is a section to describe specific Redis Log Forwarder configuration options.

-`Remote IP`: Set the IP address of Remote Redis server.
+`Remote IP`: Set the IP address of the remote Redis server.

 ---

-`Remote TCP port`: Set the port of Remote Redis server.
+`Remote TCP port`: Set the port of the remote Redis server.

 ---

 `Redis insertion mode`:

- - **Queue/list** mode: Use lpush/rpush during Redis call
+ - **Queue/list** mode: Insert logs on a [Redis list](https://redis.io/docs/data-types/lists/) using lpush/rpush commands
- - **Set/keys** mode: Use set/setex during Redis call
+ - **Set/keys** mode: Insert logs in a specific [Redis key](https://redis.io/docs/manual/keyspace/) using set/setex commands
- - **Channel** mode: Use publish during Redis call
+ - **Channel** mode: Insert logs on a specific [Redis channel](https://redis.io/docs/interact/pubsub/) using the publish command
- - **Stream** mode: Use xadd during Redis call
+ - **Stream** mode: Insert logs on a specific [Redis stream](https://redis.io/docs/data-types/streams/) using the xadd command

 ---

-`Key`: The key used to insert logs in Redis.
+`Key`: The key, list, channel or stream used to insert logs in Redis.

 ---

-`Dynamic key`: If activated, the key will be generated with variables.
+`Dynamic key`: If activated, the key name will be dynamically generated from available Rsyslog variables.

 ---

-`Password`: Provide the Redis server password to authenticate with.
+`Password`: Provide the Redis server password to authenticate with (if unset, the Redis will be assumed to have no authentication).

 ---

-`Use RPUSH`: Use RPUSH instead of LPUSH in list mode.
+`Use RPUSH`: Use RPUSH instead of LPUSH to insert a new log.

+    This is only available for list insertion mode

 ---

-`Expiration of the key (s)`: Use SETX instead of SET in key mode with an expiration in seconds.
+`Expiration of the key (s)`: Use SETEX instead of SET to create keys with an expiration.

+    This is only available for key insertion mode

 ---

-`Index name of the log`: Set the name of the log index in stream mode.
+`Stream field`: Set the stream's field to use to insert the log in (default to '*msg*').

+    This is only available for stream insertion mode

 ---

-`Maximum stream size`: Set a maximum size of a stream to prevent out of range. index

----

-`Index name of the log`: Set the name of the log index in stream mode.

----

-`Maximum stream size`: Set a maximum size of a stream to prevent out of range index.
+`Maximum stream size`: [Cap the stream size](https://redis.io/docs/data-types/streams/#capped-streams) by approximately this number of entries.
+Oldest stream indexes will be flushed once the value is reached.

+    This is only available for stream insertion mode

 ## `Syslog` parameters
-This is a specific section to describe specific Syslog Log Forwarder configuration options.
+This is a section to describe specific Syslog Log Forwarder configuration options.

 `Remote IP`: IP address on which logs are sent to.